 MURDER AT THE COMMODORE IN 1917.

 Miss Ruby Dean is a divorcee, married when she was 16.
-Before taking up singing and dancing she was a telephone operator in St. Louis.
-She was also learning to play the pipe organ and often played and sang in churches on Sundays.
-Ruby met Leon at the Federal Inn in Chicago where she was performing, and he sent her a note from his table.
-She didn’t know that he was married with a child, and he didn’t tell her.
+Before taking up singing and dancing, she was a telephone operator in St. Louis.
+Ruby was also learning to play the pipe organ and often played and sang in churches on Sundays.
+Ruby met Louis at the Federal Inn in Chicago, where she performed, and he sent her a note from his table.
+She didn't know he was married with a child; he didn't tell her.

-Miss Ruby Dean, a cabaret singer, living in a second-floor flat in the Lessing apartments at 550 Surf street, learned from "a lady Friend" that Dr. Louis H. Quitman, 34, a veterinarian, is married. last night (Thursday, September 6, 1917) at 9:30 when Quitman called at her flat she shot him.
-He is not expected to recover.
-Miss Dean is in the Sheffield avenue [police] station, where last night she wailed her forgiveness and grief.
+Miss Ruby Dean, a cabaret singer living in a second-floor flat in the Lessing apartments at 550 Surf street, learned from "a lady Friend" that Dr. Louis H. Quitman, 34, a veterinarian, is married.
+Last night (Thursday, September 6, 1917) at 9:30, when Quitman called at her flat, she shot him, and he is not expected to recover.
+Miss Dean is in the Sheffield Avenue Police Station, where she wailed her forgiveness and grief last night.

 Quitman lives at 1904 West North Avenue.
 He has a wife and child.
-Miss Dean in a statement to an attaché of the state's attorney's office last night said he had been paying attention to her as a single man.
-But she protested that she loves him and implored the fates to permit him to recover.
+In a statement to an attaché of the state's attorney's office last night, Miss Dean said he had been paying attention to her as a single man.
+But she protested that she loved him and implored the fates to permit him to recover.

 Loves Him Still

 "I was wild about him," she said.
 "I love him still.
 He told me he wasn't married and that he was going to marry me.
-He was always in my apartment and he came there often.
-He came there tonight.
-But a friend of mine told me he was married.
-I asked him about it and we quarreled."
+He was always in my apartment, and he came there often, and he came there tonight.
+But a friend of mine told me he was married, and I asked him about it, and we quarreled."

-The girl, at some point in the quarrel, seized a revolver and fired once.
-The bullet struck Quitman in the stomach and he fell without a word.
+At some point in the quarrel, the girl seized a revolver and fired once.
+The bullet struck Quitman in the stomach, and he fell without a word.
 Policeman Edward Olson heard the shot.
 He found the girl in hysterics beside the form of Quitman.
-An ambulance was called and the wounded man was taken to the German American hospital.
+An ambulance was called, and the wounded man was taken to the German American hospital.
 His wife hurried to his side.
 The girl was taken to the Sheffield avenue police station.

 — Chicago Tribune, Friday, September 7, 1917.